Jaw Couplings vs Twin Spring Coupling

 There are 2 different types of jaw type couplings, plain jaw coupling and curved jaw coupling.
 The main difference is the curved jaw coupling has the ability to handle higher torque loads than the standard jaw coupling but also has zero backlash, which can be accomplished with other couplings.

 The softer the spider the quicker they wear out, so its a balance between torque and angular misalignment.
-Lovejoy coupling is probably the most well known but as its now an old design, it is copied by a lot of different elastomeric couplings manufacturers both well known like Belden, Ruland, TB Woods, Regal Beloit and any number of Chinese and Indian third party coupling manufacturers.
+Lovejoy jaw couplings are probably the most well known but as its now an old design, it is copied by a lot of different elastomeric couplings manufacturers both well known like Belden, Ruland, TB Woods, Regal Beloit and any number of jaw coupling manufacturers.

 With the couplings hubs, they can be anything from 1/4″ up to 2 3/8″ mismatched to fit any type of machinery but this also means that if the hubs crack or split then the required hub needs to be in stock from the supplier, and given the hubs can be made from a number of different materials, like sintered or cast iron, aluminum and stainless this adds to inventory costs to make sure the components are on hand in case of failure.